xinychen/transdim/README.md

 ### Open data

 In this repository, we have adapted the public data sets into our experiments.
-For example, to read the data set on your console, you may see the following code:
+If you want to view these data sets, please run the following command in your Python console:

 ```python
 import scipy.io